carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 Once we know the taxonomic composition of our metagenomes, we can do diversity analyses.
 Here we will talk about the two most used diversity metrics, α diversity (within one metagenome) and β (across metagenomes).

-- α Diversity: Can be represented as the richness (*i.e.* number of different species in an environment) and abundance of the species in the area(*i.e.* the number of individuals of each species inside the environment).
-It can be measured by calculating a diversity index such as Shannon's, Simpson's, Chao1, etc.
+- α Diversity: Can be represented only as the richness (*i.e.* number of different species in an environment) or, it can be measured considering the abundance of the species in the environment as well (*i.e.* the number of individuals of each species inside the environment).
+To measure α diversity different indexes can be used, such as Shannon's, Simpson's, Chao1, etc.

 <a href="{{ page.root }}/fig/03-08-01.png">
   <img src="{{ page.root }}/fig/03-08-01.png" alt="Alpha diversity diagram: In lake A, we have three fishes, each one of a different species.
 On lake B, we have two fishes each one of a different species.
 And in lake C we have four fishes, each one of different species." />